 An earthquake drill is held to provide maximum protection in case of earthquake or other emergency where the risk of flying or falling debris is present.
-No advance warning or signal normally will be given.
 In practice drills, teachers should supervise students and be alert to the position of each student during the entire drill.